shawnohare/go-minhash/README.md

 		wmw.Push(w)
 	}

 	// Repeat the above, but with string integer data S1 and integer data S2.

 	// Ingest S1.
 	for _, x := range S1 {
 		mw1.PushStringInt(x) // Note the different push function.
 	}

 	// Ingest S2.
 	for _, x := range S2 {
 		mw2.Push(x) // we use Push for both integers and word strings.
 	}

 	// NOTE In the above we used the Push and PushStringInt methods.
 	// If the data is already represented as a set of []byte elements,
 	// then the PushBytes function is slightly more efficient.

 	// Comparing signatures.
 	var s float64
-	// Using a helper function that accepts MinHash interfaces. s = minhash.Similarity(mw1, mw2)
-	// or if we wish, we can call the MinWise method directly.
-	// s = mw1.Similarity(mw2)
+	s = mw1.Similarity(mw2)
 	log.Println("Similarity between signatures of S1 and S2:", s)

-	// Output signatures for potential storage. var wordSig []uint64 var sig1 []uint64
+	// Output signatures for potential storage.
+	var wordsSig []uint64
+	var sig1 []uint64
 	var sig2 []uint64
 	wordsSig = wmw.Signature()
 	sig1 = mw1.Signature()
 	sig2 = mw2.Signature()
 	log.Println("Signature for words set:", wordsSig)

 	// Computing similarity of signatures directly.
 	// Suppose we store sig1 and sig2 above and retrieve them as []int.
 	// We can directly compare the similarities as follows. usig1 := make([]uint64, len(sig1))
 	usig2 := make([]uint64, len(sig2))